AI Automation/Logistics & Supply Chain

 Larger platforms like Amazon Connect are powerful but require a dedicated DevOps team to manage.
 A 15-person company doesn't have the staff to configure IAM roles, VPCs, and Lambda triggers.
 They are forced to hire an expensive consultant to set it up, and another one to change the call script six months later.
 This creates a new dependency that is just as restrictive as a SaaS vendor.

-First, we map your entire dispatch call flow, diagramming every question, potential answer, and system query.
-We use the Claude API for natural language understanding, allowing drivers and brokers to speak normally instead of navigating rigid menus.
-This system extracts key entities like load numbers, driver IDs, and timestamps from conversational speech with over 95% accuracy.
+Syntora's approach begins with a detailed discovery phase.
+We map your entire dispatch call flow, diagramming every question, potential answer, and system query.
+For natural language understanding, we use the Claude API, allowing drivers and brokers to speak normally without navigating rigid menus.
+The system we would build would be designed to extract key entities like load numbers, driver IDs, and timestamps from conversational speech.
+Syntora has experience building similar document processing pipelines using Claude API for financial documents, and the same pattern applies to extracting entities in logistics contexts.

-We write a central routing service in Python using the FastAPI framework.
-This service acts as the brain of the operation.
-It uses the httpx library for asynchronous calls to your TMS and any other external APIs, like a GPS provider.
-All call data and interaction logs are stored in a Supabase Postgres database, creating an audit trail for every dispatch action.
-This custom code handles your specific API authentication, whether it is OAuth2 or a simple API key.
+The core of the system is a central routing service written in Python using the FastAPI framework.
+This service acts as the operational brain, using the httpx library for asynchronous calls to your TMS and any other external APIs, such as a GPS provider.
+All call data and interaction logs are stored in a Supabase Postgres database, creating a verifiable audit trail for every dispatch action.
+This custom code handles your specific API authentication requirements, whether OAuth2 or a simple API key.

-For the voice and telephony layer, we use Twilio's Programmable Voice API.
-We do not use their drag-and-drop studio.
-Our FastAPI service receives the call, processes the real-time audio stream, and sends back synthesized speech.
-This entire service is deployed on AWS Lambda, which costs under $30 per month to handle 5,000 two-minute calls.
-The P99 response latency for an API lookup and verbal response is under 800ms.
+For the voice and telephony layer, we integrate with Twilio's Programmable Voice API.
+We implement this through custom code rather than their drag-and-drop studio.
+Our FastAPI service receives the incoming call, processes the real-time audio stream, and sends back synthesized speech.
+This service would typically be deployed on AWS Lambda, chosen for its scalability and cost efficiency.
+We design for low latency interactions, aiming to provide near real-time responses for critical dispatch operations.

-Monitoring is built-in using structlog for structured JSON logging.
+Monitoring is designed into the system using structlog for structured JSON logging.
 These logs are sent to a monitoring service.
-We configure alerts that trigger if the error rate from your TMS API exceeds 5% in a 10-minute window, or if call duration unexpectedly drops.
-This lets us detect and fix integration issues before your drivers notice a problem.
+We configure alerts that would trigger if the error rate from your TMS API exceeds a defined threshold, or if call duration unexpectedly drops.
+This proactive approach helps detect and address integration issues quickly.

 Live in 4 Weeks, Not 6 Months